 Another etymon for Oregon is said to come from a corruption of the French word ouragan.
 Ouragan, meaning hurricane in French, was the name French traders and trappers supposedly gave to the Columbia River, down which they sailed as the vanguard of European invasion, in search of furs, gold, and new land.
 And hurricane is still an appropriate name; despite the changes wrought to the River and it environs, the wind persists.

 On a Saturday in mid-December, a group of five of us set out to catch a wind run from Viento Park to Cascade Locks on the Columbia River.
 Cascade Locks is named after the old canal and locks which enabled boats to bypass Cascade Rapids, now inundated by Bonneville Dam.
-Parts of the old locks still remain in the Maritime Park.
+Parts of the old locks still remain visible in the Maritime Park at riverside.

-This was to be a one-way run with the wind at our backs.
+This is to be a one-way run with the wind at our backs.
 Paddling against the wind and the current is at best onerous and at worst, if the wind really kicks up, impossible.
 Traveling with the wind at your back though is exhilarating.
 Your body acts as a sail and, if you can manage your kayak correctly, it is possible to surf the wind generated waves on the river for miles on end.

 The forecast for the day is for winds at sixteen miles per hour from the east, but the weather on the river has a dynamic of its own and we know that this can easily rise by a factor of two or more on the water.
 Driving the ten or so miles down to the put in, we can see just how variable the winds affect on the river is.
-Sheltered areas are calm, but the more exposed locations are already showing fields of whitecaps.
+Sheltered areas are calm, but more exposed locations are already showing fields of whitecaps.

 At the put in, the wind is blowing steadily and it is cold.
 We walk the quarter mile down to the water’s edge through dried, dead leaves crumbling over gray river stones.
 There is no one on the river.